-Waterside caravan camping in Australia with electricity hookup and water hookup
+Waterside caravan camping with full hookups in Australia

 If you love camping adventures—or road trips with a camper trailer or caravan—you’ll love every part of Australia.